27 Nov 2020 • BLOG - News

 As discussed, sender reputation comprises of other reputations based on your email sending:

-- Content reputation that measures how good or spammy your email content consistently is.
+- Content reputation measures how good or spammy your email content consistently is.

 It becomes a matter of ensuring that your sending practices are great across the board.
-So here we will compile a guide to ensure that you are sending emails in the best possible way.
+Below, we have compiled a guide to ensure that you are sending emails in the best possible way.

 Authenticate your SPF and DKIM

 Think of DKIM as the signature you include in every email campaign.
-The DKIM is a powerful proof that the recipient’s ISP can use to check if these emails they have received are domain-authenticated and valid.
+The DKIM is a powerful proof that the recipient’s ISP can use to check if the emails they have received are domain-authenticated and valid.
+So, if the signature matches, then the email goes into the inbox – all other things equal.
+If it does not match, then it’ll go into the spam folder (or get a hard bounce).

 Create sub accounts for your different email needs